Excerpt from Today I Ate Cow Stomach

 We managed to get ourselves lost while walking down to the central train station, but the good thing about getting lost in Rome is that it's just so darn fun.
 There's something interesting to see literally everywhere - down the street, across the street, in the trees....

-As we walked toward the bus, a slim man with stylish shoes and a large toothpick in his mouth jumped up and asked if we needed help.
+As we walked toward the bus stop, a slim man with stylish shoes and a large toothpick in his mouth jumped up and asked if we needed help.
 Suspicious, I passed right by him saying that we just wanted to catch a bus.
 To the Vatican, Laura finished.
 "Right there!
 Go!
 GO!" he shouted, spitting out his toothpick.
 We leaped aboard and stamped our tickets in a little machine (Matthew is free!).
 No one checked that we stamped them, but the fine for not doing so is between one hundred and five hundred euros.
 We will continue to stamp them as required.

 We were moving towards our destination without the need to engage our legs, and that was a great joy after much walking the previous days.
 We passed by countless sights (and lots of palm trees)